Piyumi047/Practical_test/README.md

 Omobio Trainee Fullstack Developer Practical Test
 ============================

-I Couldn't all complete But I trired do my best
+I Couldn't all complete But I trired to do my best

 ## Get started